We'll be happy to call you when it's convenient for you

 For those of us approaching retirement or already enjoying it, every penny counts.
 When people change jobs, move house, retire, or if their employers undergo mergers or restructure, pension plans can get lost.
 This means you might have money sitting in a forgotten pension account that could enhance your retirement savings.

-By taking the time to trace your old pension pots, no matter how small, the collective funds could provide you with a financial boost in retirement – or fund some long-awaited retirement adventures!
+By taking the time to find lost pensions, no matter how small, the collective funds could provide you with a financial boost in retirement – or fund some long-awaited retirement adventures!

-If you have one or more lost pension pots then you won’t be keeping an eye on how your money in them is being invested.
+If you have one or more lost or old pensions then you won’t be keeping an eye on how your money in them is being invested.
 As some people approach retirement, they take a lower-risk strategy with their investments to protect their money.
 This is known as ‘lifestyling’.

 In its simplest terms, lifestyling means gradually moving your pension funds from riskier, higher-growth assets, such as shares, into lower-risk assets.
 Whilst this means that your money has a lower potential of returns, you have a better chance of protecting your nest egg.
 This helps to ensure it doesn’t fall in value just before you retire.